maximefromont/sims-build-challenge-generator/README.md

 - Ability to save the challenge as an image or a text file for example
 - Ability to share the challenge

 If you have ideas or if you would like to see new features.
-Please let me know in the discussion tab of this repository or by oppening issues.
+Please let me know in the [ideas discussion](https://github.com/maximefromont/sims-challenge-generator/discussions/1) or by [oppening issues](https://github.com/maximefromont/sims-challenge-generator/issues).

+Feel free to share you creations or any feedback in the [show off discussion](https://github.com/maximefromont/sims-challenge-generator/discussions/2).

 ## Credits

-I would like to thank the user cheprasov for his permission to use the file colors.json obtained in [this repository](https://www.github.com/cheprasov/json-colors)
+I would like to thank the user cheprasov for his permission to use the file colors.json obtained in [this repository](https://www.github.com/cheprasov/json-colors).

 I would also like to thank Iris for her help with this fun project.